Meghan Markle ‘Mortified’ By Her Family’s Attempt To Steal Spotlight Before Wedding, ‘Hollywood Life’ Reports

 This is not the first time that an extended family member has allegedly caused problems for the royal family.
 Shortly after Kate Middleton and Prince William married, when Duchess Kate was expecting her first child, there were reports that the couple had to ask Kate’s sister, Pippa Middleton, to take a step back out of the spotlight.
 Pippa shot to fame after the royal wedding and parlayed it into a series of television appearances and even a cookbook, but the royal family reportedly felt that she was drawing too much attention.

 While there may be rumors of behind-the-scenes drama with her family, Meghan Markle has shown no outward signs of being bothered by it.
-The actress has not commented on the rumors of strife in her family, and appears to be happy and excited as the days count down to the royal wedding.
+The actress has not commented on the rumors of strife in her family and appears to be happy and excited as the days count down to the royal wedding.